Skip to content

 Trazodone is known to have some potential sexual side effects.
 Trazodone sexual side effects may sometimes decrease sex drive and cause difficulty reaching orgasm or erectile dysfunction in males.
 In females, trazodone may also cause decreased sex drive and difficulty achieving orgasm.
 Some people may also experience Trazodone sexual side effects, with changes in sexual desire, or experience sexual dysfunction due to using trazodone.

 If you experience Trazodone sexual side effects while taking medicine, you must talk to your healthcare provider.
 They may be able to adjust your dosage or switch you to a different medication to address these concerns.
-It is also important to always take medications as prescribed and not stop taking trazodone or any other medication without consulting a healthcare provider.
+Always take medications as prescribed and not stop taking trazodone or any other medication without consulting a healthcare provider.

 What are Trazodone long term side effects?

-Long-term use of trazodone may be associated with certain side effects.
+Long-term use of trazodone may be associated with specific side effects.
 Some of these potential long-term side effects may include:

-• Risk of serotonin syndrome (a serious condition that can be life-threatening) when used in combination with other medications that affect serotonin levels
+- Risk of serotonin syndrome (a severe condition that can be life-threatening) when used in combination with other medications that affect serotonin levels

-It is vital to talk to your healthcare provider if you are experiencing any long-term effects or other concerning symptoms while taking trazodone.
-They can provide personalized advice and guidance based on your specific medical history and needs.
-Additionally, it is important to attend regular follow-up appointments with your healthcare provider to monitor and manage any potential long-term effects.
+Talk to your healthcare provider if you are experiencing any long-term effects or other concerning symptoms while taking trazodone.
+They can provide personalized advice and guidance based on your medical history and needs.
+Attend regular follow-up appointments with your healthcare provider to monitor and manage any potential long-term effects.

-Alcohol can increase the nervous system side effects of trazodone such as dizziness, drowsiness, and difficulty concentrating.
+Alcohol can increase trazodone’s nervous system side effects, such as dizziness, drowsiness, and difficulty concentrating.
 Some people may also experience impairment in thinking and judgment.
 You should avoid or limit the use of alcohol while being treated with trazodone.

 It’s best to avoid combining antidepressants and alcohol.
 It may worsen your symptoms, and it can be dangerous.
 If you mix antidepressants and alcohol:

-• Your thinking and alertness may be impaired.
-The combination of antidepressants and alcohol will affect your judgment, coordination, motor skills, and reaction time more than alcohol alone.
+- Your thinking and alertness may be impaired.
+Combining antidepressants and alcohol will affect your judgment, coordination, motor skills, and reaction time more than alcohol alone.
 Some combinations may make you sleepy.
 This can impair your ability to drive or do other tasks that require focus and attention.

 What is Trazodone Used for?